 Also read: A Complete Guide To Good SEO For Beginners

 Google: SEO is not spam

 Is Google Trying To Kill SEO, as the headline of the Entrepreneur article asks?
 Almost certainly not, and we will try to explain Google's intention when it talks about search engine manipulation.
 But let's start with Google's official statement that it gave on this:

-While we can't comment on ongoing litigation, in general, Google supports and encourages SEO practices that are within our guidelines and don't consider that spam.
+While we can't comment on ongoing litigation, in general, Google supports and encourages SEO practices that are within our guidelines and don't consider that to be spam.

 Got it?
 SEO - commonly accepted best practices - isn't spam.
 And anyone encountering the new term of search engine manipulation should view that to be synonymous or having same meaning as spam, not SEO.

 How did the concern over what search engine manipulation means come about?
 It's from a key document in the lawsuit, a statement by Brandon Falls, the Google search quality analyst who took action against the e-ventures sites.
 Falls introduces the term search engine manipulation for the first time by anyone within Google's search team.
 It's not a term that is regularly used by Google when dealing with publishers.
 There's not a single help document for publishers that mentions the phrase in Google's webmaster support area.